Year 10: What can I study?

 Students in Year 10 and 11 receive 5 or 6 lessons of Maths each week.
 Students study the Edexcel 1MA1 specification and final decisions on entry into tiers (Higher or Foundation) are made after the Easter Mock in Year 11.
 Students follow the Stage approach and all areas of maths (number, geometry, algebra and statistics) are studied with topics increasing in depth and difficulty as students progress through their GCSE course.

 Students in Year 10 are assessed half termly, depending on their scheme of work, with a GCSE Mock at the end of the year.
 Year 11 have GCSE mocks at the end of the Autumn and Spring terms.
-Students in Year 10 and 11 receive two pieces of PREP a week: one focusing on revision and GCSE questions, the other an extension of a classwork topic.
+Students in Year 10 and 11 receive one piece of PREP a week.

 All Key Stage 4 students complete a BTEC First Award in Business Studies.
 The qualification is made up of four units, three of which are internally assessed with one external exam.
 In Year 10 students study Unit 1 Enterprise in Business and Unit 2 Finance for Business (external exam).
 In Year 11 they complete Unit 3 Branding and Unit 8 Recruitment and Selection.